shw3512/shw3512.github.io/teach/cysec-g30/index.md

         - Example.
 Integrate fingerprint scanning hardware and software into laptops
         - Example.
 Integrate face-scanning hardware and software into cell phones

 #### OODA loop

 1. Observe
 2. Orient
 3. Decide
 4. Act

+How to use it:

+- In safe, controlled settings, practice it
+    - Sports
+    - Digital simulations of cyber threats
+- In event of emergency, use it